nerab/paradeiser/VISION.md

 ### Cancel the pomodoro

-      $ pom cancel Just couldn't concentrate anymore.
+      $ par pomodoro cancel Just couldn't concentrate anymore.

 It will be marked as unsuccessful (remember, a pomodoro is indivisible).
 If no pomodoro is active, the command will throw an error.
 If a break is active, the command will do nothing except printing a warning.
 Remaining arguments, if present, will be added to the pomodoro as annotation.

 ### Log a pomodoro

-      $ pom log
+      $ par pomodoro log

-Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `pom start`).
+Add a successfully finished pomodoro that was never recorded as being started (maybe the user forgot to call `par pomodoro start`).
 It will appear in the reports and will count towards efficiency calculations.

 The current time will be used for the finish timestamp, and the start time will be calculated from the finish time backwards.